Supertext/polylang-supertext/README.md

 If the field is not available in one of the lists, you can define it by adding self defined custom fields.

-Plugin has been tested with following page builders:
+The plugin has been tested with following page builders:
 - Visual Composer
 - Beaver Builder
 - BE page builder